-The rocket thrust calculator uses the Newton's third law and calculates the net rocket propulsion, taking into account the pressure difference between the ambient pressure and the pressure at the rocket nozzle.
-This calculator can be used not only for rockets themselves but also for any kind of vehicle that uses a jet-rocket engine as its main propulsion since the thrust formula is vehicle-agnostic.
+The rocket thrust calculator uses Newton's third law and calculates the net rocket propulsion, taking into account the pressure difference between the ambient pressure and the pressure at the rocket nozzle.
+You can use this calculator not only for rockets but also for any vehicle that uses a jet-rocket engine as its main propulsion since the thrust formula is vehicle-agnostic.

 Rocket thrust: where does the rocket propulsion come from?

-Newton's third law states that for every action there is a reaction of equal strength and opposite direction.
+Newton's third law states that for every action, there is a reaction of equal strength and opposite direction.
 This means that when you pull a rope, the rope pulls you back with the same strength.
 This is the basis of rocket propulsion and rocket physics in general.
-The amount and speed at which the burnt fuel is exhausted of the rocket nozzle determine how fast the rocket will accelerate and travel.
+The amount and speed at which the burnt fuel is exhausted out of the rocket nozzle determines how fast the rocket will accelerate and what amount of kinetic energy it'll gain.
 This is the reason why a jet rocket engine consumes big amounts of fuel, but also why it is so powerful.

-It can be very interesting to use this rocket thrust calculator in conjunction with the ideal rocket calculator in order to understand how a rocket works or just to use rocket physics to perform quick calculations and see how each of the variables affect the rocket thrust, speed, acceleration...
+It can be very interesting to use this rocket thrust calculator in conjunction with the ideal rocket calculator to understand how a rocket works or just to use rocket physics to perform quick calculations and see how each of the variables affects the rocket thrust, speed, acceleration...